Montana court allows mining ballot initiative to proceed

-The Montana Supreme Court on Tuesday denied a request by the Montana Mining Association to toss out a proposed ballot initiative that association officials say would threaten the future of mining in the state
+The Montana Supreme Court said Tuesday that it won't block a proposed ballot initiative meant to keep mines from polluting the state but which industry leaders say would threaten the future of mining

 HELENA, Mont.
-(AP) — The Montana Supreme Court on Tuesday denied a request by the Montana Mining Association to toss out a proposed ballot initiative that association officials say would threaten the future of mining in the state.
+(AP) — The Montana Supreme Court said Tuesday that it won’t block a proposed ballot initiative meant to keep mines from polluting the state but which industry leaders say would threaten the future of mining.

-That means sponsors can continue to collect the 25,468 voter signatures needed to place the initiative on the Nov.
-6 ballot.
-The deadline is Friday to turn those signatures in to election officials.
+That means the sponsors who collected more than the 25,468 voter signatures required to place the initiative on the Nov.
+6 ballot can turn them in to election officials by Friday’s deadline, said one of the organizers, Montana Trout Unlimited executive director David Brooks.

+“We have far exceeded our ambitious goal of collecting more than the required number of signatures,” Brooks said.

 The initiative would require all future mines to submit reclamation plans that don’t require the perpetual cleanup of polluted water after the mines close.
 Montana environmental officials would be required to reject any mining permit application that did not have such a reclamation plan.